drunot/BetterAppWriter/README.md

 Right now the building process is not very organised:

 - `nlp_loader` is build by a CMake and will generate `nlp.dll`.
-- `sharp_injector` holds `sharp_injector.sln` and will build `BetterAW.dll`, `sharp_injector.dll` and `DictionaryHandler.dll`.
+- `sharp_injector` holds `sharp_injector.sln` and will build `BetterAW.dll`, `sharp_injector.dll`, `DictionaryHandler.dll`, and `WinAPIHooks.dll`.
 It also uses `Newtonsoft.Json.dll`, `0Harmony.dll` and `System.Windows.Interactivity.dll`, the latter two beeing NuGet packages.
 (Named `Lib.Harmony` and `Expression.Blend.Sdk` respectively) All build file from the sharp_injector solution will end up in the sharp_injector project build folder.
 Right now only the debug build of all C# projects have been tested.

 ### Placement of builded files